Writing Is My Passion

 My First Novel

 I’m writing my first novel.
 Several years ago, I finished my draft of 130,000-plus words and submitted it to a Hollywood story consultant (a writer’s friend’s friend).
 He suggested several major changes.
 It turned out to be near complete rewrite.
 The original story unfolded through three third-person points of view.
 I eliminated one POV.
 Pushed that POV into the background, restructuring the story through two points of view.
 In March 2020, I finished my rewrite.
 It turned out a massive 230,000 words.
 Ridiculous.
 What agent or publisher will consider such a colossal work from a first-time novelist.
 So, I started another rewrite, whittling my first novel into a comfortable 90,000 to 100,000 words.
+This turned out to be an impossible task, stripping the heart of the story.
+I wanted to be true to the story I want to tell.
+So, I decided to split the story into three books (yes, I know what agent or publisher will consider a trilogy from a first-time novelist).

 The story premise is built on a following theme.